sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/kafka.md

 [Kafka](https://www.confluent.io/) is an open-source distributed event streaming platform, organized in the form of a log with message publishers and subscribers.
-The Kafka `dlt` verified source loads data using the Confluent Kafka API to the destination of your choice.
+The Kafka `data_load_tool` verified source loads data using the Confluent Kafka API to the destination of your choice.
 See a [pipeline example](https://github.com/dlt-hub/verified-sources/blob/master/sources/kafka_pipeline.py).

 The resource that can be loaded: